lukelarue/losiento/project_spec.md

       - `apply_move(state, move)` applies a chosen move and returns a new `GameState`.
       - `InMemoryPersistence.play_move` / `bot_step` are wired to call this engine API instead of their own movement logic.
     - **Upcoming work – advanced card behaviors & selection (ls-11):**
-      - Refine 11-switch behavior to fully match the spec (e.g., handling slide interactions when the switching pawn lands on a slide start and auditing remaining edge cases).
-      - Expand `Sorry!` targeting to consider all legal target pawns and encode those options as legal moves.
+      - Sorry! targeting and bumping behavior now considers all legal opponent pawns on the track and correctly applies slide rules (including when landing on another color's slide start); remaining card-specific logic is limited to clearly documenting intentional simplifications (e.g., 11-switch does not currently trigger slides when swapping onto a slide start).
       - The backend now supports a richer `clientMovePayload` schema for selecting among legal moves; remaining work is to **document** this schema clearly and integrate it with the frontend move-selection UI.
       - Human `play_move` calls now require a valid move selection payload whenever there is more than one legal move; the only case where the payload can be omitted is when exactly one legal move exists.
-      - Bots already choose a random legal move from `get_legal_moves`; remaining selection work is focused on human move specification and advanced card behaviors.
+      - Bots already choose a random legal move from `get_legal_moves`; remaining selection work is focused on human move specification and complex move choice rather than additional card semantics.

 - **In-memory persistence & gameplay**
   - **Status:** Implemented (initial gameplay)